preclinical-imaging/pixi-plugin/docs/source/usage.rst

 .. image:: ./images/pixi_select_hotel_splitter_container.png
  :align: center

 8. Container service will present a dialog with the parameters used for the hotel splitter.
+There is one optional input to consider – margin.
+This option refers to the size of the space around identified elements within the input image that the splitter will add as a buffer to ensure it captures the entire mouse in a given split image.
+A larger margin will mean more buffer space given and vice versa.
+The default value is 4, which represents 4px for a PET image.
+Inputting an empty value to the margin field will cause the container to use the default value.

+We believe that, in most cases, you should not need to set this value.
+However, if the splitter produces a set of split imgages that do not successfully capture the mice – for instace if the edge of a mouse is cut off – this input can be used to attempt to produce a better output upon re-running the container.
+In the case that the edge of a mouse is cut off, we recommend re-running the splitter with an input margin higher than 4.
+In the case that the one of the split images includes a piece of another mouse within the output image, we recommend re-running the splitter with an input margin below 4.

-When you select "Run Container", the job is launched using the container infrastructure you have deployed.
+9. Select "Run Container" to launch the job using the container infrastructure you have deployed.

 Uploading Native Inveon PET/CT Imaging Data
 -------------------------------------------